 Here are different types of content writing examples, each with a goal, the actual example, and a quick breakdown of why it works.

-• The Goal: To create an easy-to-read, shareable article that solves a specific problem for the reader.
+The Goal: To create an easy-to-read, shareable article that solves a specific problem for the reader and attracts organic traffic.

 Title: 5 Simple Ways to Make Your Home Office More Productive